 - Access apps to enhance your streams

-- Customise the tip page according to your style
+- Customize the tip page according to your style

 - Add links to your stores

-StreamElements, on the other hand, is entirely free right now.
-Whatever they offer is free to use.
+StreamElements, as mentioned, does not offer any paid plans.
 Their policy, however, states that they may change pricing terms in the future.

 Which one is for you?

 If you have a low to mid-range PC and don’t know about live streaming, you will need to learn to use StreamElements.

-Lastly, if you have a low to mid-range PC and have the proper knowledge to live stream, then again choose StreamElements.
+Lastly, if you have a low to mid-range PC and know how to live stream, choose StreamElements.

 Streamlabs vs. StreamElements: Links

 It’s challenging to compare both because, even if you like one software, there are at least a couple of things that you like in another tool more than the one you use.

 I hope the article Streamlabs vs. StreamElements helped you choose the right broadcasting tool and ultimately helped grow your brand online.